Clarity Smart Contract Language

 Historical data

 The blockchain by virtue of its fundamental principles already stores the full history.
-Smarts contracts therefore do not usually have to track a history of something themselves.
+Smart contracts therefore do not usually have to track a history of something themselves.
 If you are building an on-chain auction, for example, you may want to track the history of the highest bids.
 Maybe you store the highest bid in a variable and you add the previous highest bids in a list (bad) or a map (less bad).
 No need!
-The built-in function at-block allows you go to back in time.
+The built-in function at-block allows you to go back in time.
 It changes the context to what the chain state was at the specified block, allowing you to see what the highest bid variable contained.

 (define-constant err-bid-too-low (err u100))